18F/data-act-pilot/README.md

 ### Running the Processors
 These directions assume that the project is already installed on your system.
 If you don't have the project installed and running, please see [INSTALL.md](INSTALL.md "Installation instructions").

-There are two processes that convert SBA data to DATA Act format.
+There are two steps for converting SBA data to DATA Act input format.

-The first reads raw text files from SBA (JAAMS and Prism) and combines them into a single file of awards+modifications (what the [draft schema](https://raw.githubusercontent.com/18F/data-act-pilot/master/schema/data-act-schema.png) calls an _action_).
+The first reads raw text files from SBA (JAAMS and Prism), joins the awards and financial data, and writes it to four standardized DATA Act files.

-The second converts that combined data into text protocol buffers in the draft data act schema.
-The mapping from the schema to the SBA data can be found in `mappings/sba.py`.
+The second validates the four files against the pilot's working subset of business rules, found here: [sba-business-rules.md](sba-business-rules.md "SBA Business Rules").

 Example usage (to run both processes):

 `python processors/process_source.py -o data/data_act.csv`

-`python processors/process_sba.py -i data/data_act.csv -o data/output_sba_pb`
+`python processors/validattor [micah to fill in]`

 ### Querying the SAM api
 The SAM data utility queries the SAM API based on DUNS number and returns a JSON version of the response.
 A list of requested fields can be supplied to limit the response to only the data required.
 A full list of available fields and their definitions can be found at [SAM Field Definitions](http://gsa.github.io/sam_api/sam/fields.html).